open/close all folders

 - Villains Out Shopping: Ever wonder what dragons do with their time when they aren't flying around being nasty reptilians?
 Tymofarrar is your answer.
 He enjoys magic research, listening to his kobold bard sing, and venturing into villages shapeshifted as a human to enjoy the local culture.

 A sorceress commanding an army of gnolls, she organized the attack on Drogan to claim four artifacts he had, but only one is of any value to her.

-Asskicking Equals Authority: Invoked and enforces, the gnolls listen to her because she's demonstrated she could casually kill them if they don't.
+- Asskicking Equals Authority: Invoked and enforced, the gnolls listen to her because she's demonstrated she could casually kill them if they don't.

-Chronic Backstabbing Disorder: She lies and manipulates Tymofarrar, attempts to kill you after you kill him for her, and is plotting to betray Heurodis as well.
+- Chronic Backstabbing Disorder: She lies to and manipulates Tymofarrar, attempts to kill you after you kill him for her, and is plotting to betray Heurodis as well.

 A student of the ancient lich Balpheron, she escaped the destruction of her master and fellow students at the hands of the Harpers and seeks the power of the Netheril to conquer Faerun.

 - A God Am I: Uses the power of the mythallars to become a near-omniscient lich.
 When you meet her she claims she's able to see the soul of the world, the Dungeons & Dragons equivalent of The Lifestream that endows all beings with magic.

 - Discard and Draw: The transformation into a lich destroys her petrifying gaze, but she gets far greater abilities in return.

 - Evil Sorceror: She's seeking ancient forgotten magic to take over the world.